amperser/scipy_proceedings/papers/mikejordan_pacersuchow/proselint_2016.rst

 Problem 2: Arbitrariness of "potential activations"
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 If on the other hand you were to come up with a criterion that limits the number of potential activations, you now have an arbitrary criterion (likely defined by your language theory itself) that determines what counts as a potential activation.
-If different language theories postulate a set of potential activations that is neither a subset nor a superset of your rules, those language theories would then be incommeasurable [#]_.
+If different language theories postulate a set of potential activations that is neither a subset nor a superset of your rules, those language theories would then be incommensurable [#]_.

 .. [#] Note that this is not a problem for false positives because any rule that is not present in another theory can be treated as either a null result or a false positive by the theory lacking the rule.
 This stems from the fact that by default, all documents are already being analysed by the "null language theory" which states that there are no errors in any text.
 This gives a ground from which errors can be built up (since defining them in terms of the set of potential activations is so difficult) rather than winnowed down.